Skip to content

 • Use the 7-Year Rule: Gifts made more than 7 years before death are exempt from inheritance tax.

-• Gift a Mortgage-Free Property: If your child takes on a mortgage, SDLT may be triggered.
+• Gift a mortgage-free property to avoid triggering SDLT if your child takes on a mortgage.
 A gift of an unencumbered property avoids this.

 • Plan Early: Lifetime planning reduces the risks of inheritance tax and allows time for the 7-year rule to take effect.

-• Get Specialist Support: Property Swift ensures your transfer is prepared correctly, ID verification calls are completed, and documents are submitted without delays.
+• Get Expert Help: Property Swift ensures you complete your transfer correctly.
+We handle ID verification calls and submit documents on time.

 Process of Gifting Property to a Child (Step by Step)